Reinhartsamuel/Reinhartsamuel/README.md

 # 👋 Hey, I'm Reinhart!

-Co-founder of byScript.io, building Tweetonium.xyz.
-I'm a full-stack engineer specializing in backend systems, smart contracts, and high-frequency trading infrastructure.
-Currently building **byScript.io**, an algorithmic trading platform that removes emotion from trading.
-Connect your CEX accounts and integrate strategy.
+I’m a trading systems engineer focused on execution infrastructure.
+I’ve built and operated automated trading platforms that connect to centralized exchanges, handle live order and position state, and support real users trading real capital.
+My work is mostly backend and reliability-focused rather than research-heavy.
 High interest on Web3 smart contract and applications

 ## 🧠 What I Do